 University, Major Category, Major, Degree, Graduation Date

-Client shall carefully manage any provided Personal Information and use such Personal Information only for its recruitment activities; any other use of such Personal Information shall be prohibited.
-However, these provisions shall not apply if the consent of the individual in question is obtained, or if such information is used by an employment placement service company approved by CFN in advance for the purpose of providing its employment placement services.
+Client shall carefully manage any Personal Information provided by Career-tasu and use such Personal Information only for its recruitment activities; any other use of such Personal Information shall be prohibited.
+However, the foregoing shall not apply if the consent of the individual in question is obtained, or if such information is used by an employment placement service company approved by CFN in advance for the purpose of providing its employment placement services.

-4. Disclosure of Provided Personal Information to a Third Party
+4. Disclosure of Personal Information Provided by Members to a Third Party

-In principle, Career-tasu shall not disclose the Personal Information provided to Client through CFN Member information to a third party without the consent of Client or Member.
-Career-tasu may disclose such Personal Information to a third party only after obtaining the consent of Client or Member upon specifying the recipient and scope of disclosure thereof.
-However, any registered information may be disclosed without the consent of Client or Member to the extent that does not go against applicable laws or regulations if:
+In principle, Career-tasu shall not disclose any Personal Information provided to Client, out of CFN Member information, to a third party without the consent of Client or Member.
+Career-tasu may disclose such Personal Information to a third party subject to prior consent of Client or Member and only after specifying the recipient and scope of the disclosure.
+However, any registered information may be disclosed without the consent of Client or Member to the extent that does not go against applicable laws and regulations if:

-(1) such disclosure is required by laws or regulations;
+(1) Such disclosure is required by laws and regulations;

 5. Scope of Third Parties